 In a study of adults and kids over 2 years old, the percentage of fat and sugar in the diet increased as ultra-processed food made more frequent appearances in the daily diet.
 The diets high in ultra-processed food delivered a whopping 82% of sugar, 11% of trans fat and 25% of calories.

-3. May Increase the Risk of Disease
+3. May Increase the Risk of Chronic Disease

 Yes – these diseases are more common in adulthood, but the road to chronic disease starts early.
+When kids’ eating patterns are like this, they are at higher risk for developing these chronic conditions later.

 One study found that ultra-processed foods played a role in increasing cholesterol in children as young as 3 to 7 years.